 Wilson 2 TDs, Thomas 2 picks, Seahawks beat Cowboys 24-13

-Wilson hit Jaron Brown on an 16-yard touchdown early in the second quarter, and later hit Tyler Lockett streaking up the sideline on a 52-yard scoring pass as Seattle (1-2) built a 17-3 halftime lead and cruised past the Cowboys.
+Wilson threw two touchdown passes in the first half, Carson added a 5-yard TD run in early in the fourth quarter and the Seahawks won their 10th straight home opener.
+Wilson hit Jaron Brown on an 16-yard touchdown early in the second quarter, and later hit Tyler Lockett streaking up the sideline on a 52-yard scoring pass, and Seattle (1-2) built a 17-3 halftime lead and cruised past the Cowboys.

 Prescott was sacked five times and Dallas (1-2) had just 58 net yards passing entering the fourth quarter.
 Elliott had momentary flashes, busting off a few long runs, but they were too infrequent for Dallas’ stagnant offense.

 Thomas’ second interception was one of two turnovers forced by Seattle in the fourth quarter.
 Elliott broke free for a 26-yard run to the Seattle 19 earlier in the quarter, but had the ball punched free from behind by Bradley McDougald and recovered by the Seahawks.

 “When you’ve got that ball in your hand, that’s the team in our hand,” Elliott said.
 “Me being a leader on the team, I’ve got to do a better job of taking care of the ball.
 I mean, that cost us the game.”